-When preparing your presentation, you should consider your career progression to date, achievements you have gained, examinations passed, comeptences, your portfolio, feedback received, etc.
+When preparing your presentation, you should consider your career progression to date, achievements you have gained, examinations passed, competences, your portfolio, feedback received, etc.

 Once your presentation is complete, your training, career to date and your suitability for the specialty will be discussed for a further six minutes.

-In addition, normally your evidence folder will have been reviewed by the interviewers immediately prior to your arrival in the station.
+In addition, normally your evidence folder will have been reviewed by the interviewers immediately prior to your arrival at the station.
 They will be:

 - Checking that your achievements in your evidence folder match that claimed on your application form.